 So why does the earlobe crease occur anyway?
 I wondered that myself so I looked up the anatomy of the ear and found the arteries give us a clue.
 The earlobe itself is actually supplied by two arteries one from the top and one from the bottom.
 Look at these pictures that show the earlobe is perfused by both the anterior and posterior arteries.
-The crease shows up right in the middle of where these two arteries perfuse the earlobe.
-Could lack of blood flow related to narrowing of those arteries leads to tissue atrophy?
+The crease presents in the middle of where these two arteries perfuse the earlobe.
+Could lack of blood flow related to narrowing of those arteries lead to tissue atrophy?

 There are two ways to describe or classify the diagonal earlobe crease.

 The second way is to classify by grade

 Metabolic SyndromeMetabolic syndrome is associated with various individual conditions as seen in the info-graphic below but are thought to have a similar cause.
 It is very important to consider that most of the conditions below, including heart attack and stroke are potentially avoidable or delayed with adjustments in nutrition and daily activity that is more consistent with what is optimal for humans.
 Genetic factors are also involved so it is important to make diet and lifestyle adjustments where possible and to seek state of the art medical advice for those factors that are genetically related.

 There are two opportunities when knowing this information could be the most helpful.